Many people who are suffering from back pain struggle to come to know that hours of continuous sitting may be the underlying cause.

 Many people make some mistakes that enhance postural stress, which can result in back and neck pain, such as:

-- Your lower back is tilted forward.
+3. Your lower spine is tilted forward.
 This posture is exerting more pressure on the vertebral bones of the lower spinal column (lumbar region) because it compresses the intervertebral discs, which are present between each adjacent vertebrae.

 Negative effects of sitting